Morning news brief: FTX ex-CEO denied bail, US to send 'Patriot' to Ukraine and more

 Good morning!
 Begin your day with WION's daily news brief

-Republican Senator Marco Rubio announced bipartisan legislation to ban the Chinese social media app, TikTok on Tuesday.
-In other news, Joe Biden signed a bill, granting federal protections to same-sex marriage, into law.
-Meanwhile, ex-CEO Sam-Bankman Fried was denied bail by a judge in the Bahamas, sending him to a local correctional facility instead.
-Finally, US officials told Reuters that it's finalising plans to send its most advanced Patriot to Ukraine.
+US officials told Reuters that it's finalising plans to send its most advanced Patriot missile defence system to Ukraine.
+US President Joe Biden signed into law a bill granting federal protections to same-sex marriage.
+Meanwhile, ex-CEO of FTX Sam-Bankman Fried was denied bail by a judge in the Bahamas, sending him to a local correctional facility instead.
+In other news, Republican Senator Marco Rubio announced bipartisan legislation to ban video sharing app, TikTok.

 Click on the headlines to read more: